The Returned (French TV series)

 The Returned (Les Revenants) is a French supernatural drama television series created by Fabrice Gobert, based on the 2004 French film They Came Back (Les Revenants), directed by Robin Campillo.
-The series debuted on 26 November 2012 on Canal+ and completed its first season, consisting of eight episodes, on 17 December.
+The series debuted on 26 November 2012 on Canal+ and completed its first season of eight episodes, on 17 December.
 In 2013, the first season won an International Emmy for Best Drama Series.

 The second season, also comprising eight episodes, premiered on 28 September 2015 on Canal+.
 It premiered in the UK on 16 October 2015 on More4, and in the US on 31 October 2015 on SundanceTV.

 Premise

 In a small French mountain town many dead people reappear apparently alive and normal, including teenage school bus crash victim Camille, suicidal bridegroom Simon, a small boy called "Victor" who was murdered by burglars, and serial killer Serge.
-While they try to resume their lives, strange phenomena take place: recurring power outages; a mysterious lowering of the local reservoir's water level, revealing the presence of dead animals and a church steeple; and the appearance of strange marks on the bodies of the living and the dead.
+While they try to resume their lives, strange phenomena take place: recurring power outages; a mysterious lowering of the local reservoir's water level, revealing the presence of dead animals and a church steeple; the appearance of strange marks on the bodies of the living and the dead.